Fort Pulaski National Monument

 Fort Pulaski National Monument is located on Cockspur Island between Savannah and Tybee Island, Georgia.
-It preserves Fort Pulaski; during the American Civil War, the Union Army successfully tested rifled cannon in combat in 1862 there, the success of which rendered brick fortifications obsolete.
+It preserves Fort Pulaski, the place where the Union Army successfully tested rifled cannons in 1862, the success of which rendered brick fortifications obsolete.
 The fort was also used as a prisoner-of-war camp.

-The National Monument includes most of Cockspur Island (containing the fort) and all of the adjacent McQueens Island.
+The national monument includes most of Cockspur Island (containing the fort) and all of the adjacent McQueens Island.

 Construction

 After the War of 1812, US President James Madison ordered a new system of coastal fortifications to protect the United States from a foreign invasion.
-Construction of a fort to protect the port of Savannah began in 1829 under the direction of Major General Babcock and later Second Lieutenant Robert E. Lee, a recent graduate of West Point.
+Construction of a fort to protect the port of Savannah began in 1829 under the direction of Major Samuel Babcock and later Second Lieutenant Robert E. Lee, a recent graduate of West Point.
 The new fort would be on Cockspur Island, at the mouth of the Savannah River.
 In 1833, the facility was named Fort Pulaski in honor of Casimir Pulaski, a Polish soldier and military commander who fought during the American Revolution under the command of George Washington.
 Pulaski was a noted cavalryman, played a large role in training Revolutionary troops, and took part in sieges at Charleston and Savannah.

 Fort Pulaski belonged to what is known as the Third System of coastal fortifications, which were characterized by greater structural durability than the earlier works.
 Most of the nearly 30 Third System forts built after 1816 still exist along the Atlantic and the Gulf Coasts.